Federal prosecutors accuse Zoom executive of working with Chinese government to surveil users and suppress video calls

 Zoom said in a statement then that the company “must comply with laws in the countries where we operate.”
 While the company said it regretted “that a few recent meetings with participants both inside and outside of China were negatively impacted,” the statement said it was not in the company’s power “to change the laws of governments opposed to free speech.”

-Zhou Fengsuo, a student leader during the Tiananmen Square protests who had his paid Zoom account terminated this summer, told The Washington Post on Friday that he saw the charges as “tremendous news.”
+Zhou Fengsuo, a student leader during the Tiananmen Square protests who had his paid Zoom account terminated this summer, told The Washington Post on Friday that he had worked with the FBI on the case and saw the charges as “tremendous news.”

 “It’s so eye-opening to me how this U.S. company, having this connection, would report directly to” the Chinese Communist Party and “disrupt our meetings regularly on behalf of the CCP,” he said.
 “This executive was working for the government and police as an agent of persecution, and Zoom was paying this guy for doing that job.”

-Prosecutors charged Jin, also known as Julien Jin, with conspiracy to commit interstate harassment and unlawful conspiracy to transfer a means of identification.
+Prosecutors charged Jin, also known as Julien Jin, with conspiracy to commit interstate harassment and to transfer a means of identification.
 Jin, 39, had worked at the company since 2016, most recently as a “Security Technical Leader,” the complaint said.

 Quoting from electronic messages between Jin and other Zoom employees, FBI agents outlined a months-long, high-pressure campaign by China’s “Internet Police” to view users’ video calls and suppress unwanted speech.
 In one April message, Jin said he had been summoned to a meeting with Chinese government officials who demanded that Zoom develop the capability to terminate any “illegal meeting” within one minute.
 In others, Jin sent meeting passwords and other sensitive internal data directly to Chinese law enforcement.